josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/02_bchn-upgrade.md

 sudo mv bitcoin-cash-node-<OLD-VERSION-NUMBER>/<BLOCKCHAIN-DATA-DIRECTORY> bitcoin-cash-node-<NEW-VERSION-NUMBER>
 ```

-## Move the wallet file we previously backed up
+## Optional: If your wallet does not appear in your blockchain data directory

+!!! note

+    This step is only necessary if you cannot find your wallet (.dat) in your blockchain data directory.
+In this case, you can add your wallet, which you previously backed up in [Optional: Back up our Bitcoin Cash wallet](../01_preparation/#optional-back-up-our-bitcoin-cash-wallet).

 Let's move the wallet file (.dat) that we backed up earlier into the directory of the newer version of Bitcoin Cash Node.